-Among services Kivuli will offer are career development sessions and talks where specialists from different industries will be invited to inspire the students.
-In addition, the center will have a vibrant mentorship program that matches industry specialists with students at the center.
+Among services Kivuli will offer are career development sessions and talks where specialists from different industries will be invited to guide and inspire the members.
+In addition, the center will have a vibrant mentorship program that matches industry specialists with members of the center.

 They are also seeking partnerships with like-minded institutions so as to pool resources together to tackle the issues.
-“In addition, we are also responding to calls for proposals.
-We will also approach the county government (of Kisumu) to seek for assistance towards establishing the center.
-The Center’s members will be expected to pay a minimal annual membership fee,” Liza says.
+“In addition, we are responding to calls for proposals.
+We plan to soon approach the county government (of Kisumu) to seek for assistance towards establishing the center.”
+Liza says.

-“Our efforts will be devoted to creating the entrepreneurial spirit which we believe is key to dealing with the high rate of unemployment.
-Talks, training, workshops and seminars will be planned to regularly plant the seed of job creation in the members,” Jim says.
+“Our efforts will be devoted to fostering the entrepreneurial spirit which we believe is key to dealing with the high rate of unemployment.
+Talks, training and networking events will be planned regularly to plant the seed of self-employment and job creation in our members,” James says.

-This, Liza says, will be supported by their visionary board, composed of individuals with relevant expertise in academics, technology, research, communication and project management, who will enable them establish a new NGO with a unique, new approach to an innovation hub not purely focusing on technology but also other sectors of the economy.
+This, Liza says, will be supported by their visionary board, composed of individuals with relevant expertise in academics, technology, research, communication, management and administration, who will enable them to establish a new NGO with a unique, new approach to an innovation hub not purely focusing on technology but also other sectors of the economy.

-A graduate from Loyola University Chicago with an MSc in Information Systems Management and a BComm and Management Science degree from the University of Nairobi, Jim’s more than 20 years’ experience stacked-up working in various academic and research institutions in USA, Rwanda, Burundi and Kenya, could enrich him as chairman of the board.
+A graduate from Loyola University Chicago with an MSc in Information Systems Management, James who has more than 20 years’ experience in teaching, management and IT having worked in various academic and research institutions in USA, Rwanda, Burundi and Kenya, chairs the board of Kivuli.

 They are particularly concerned by the alarming unemployment rate in Kenya, which sadly, is composed of about 80 percent of youths aged between 15-34 years.
 Moreover, nearly 500,000 – 800,000 youth join the labour market annually in a shrinking economy, worsening the situation.